 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation and subtracting expected investment expenses and a risk margin.
 The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before deducting investment expenses, are summarized in the following table.
-These values were used in the derivation of the long-term expected investment rate of return assumption for the actuarial valuation as of June 30, 2018.
+These values were used in the derivation of the long-term expected investment rate of return assumption for the actuarial valuation as of June 30, 2019.
+This information is subject to change every three years based on the actuarial experience study.
+The last experience study was for July 1, 2014 through June 30, 2017.
+The next experience study will be conducted in 2020.